ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/type_expansion/dp-type_expansion.md

 ## Part 2 - Editing the type chart
 **The Gen IV type chart** <br/>
-Now we have made space for a new type chart to add the Fairy type interactions.
+Now we have made space for a new type chart to add the Fairy Type interactions.
 Return to the `overlay_0011.bin` file opened in the hex editor and navigate to offset `0x30DB8`.
 You should see the following bytes:
 ```
 00 05 05 00 08 05 0A 0A ...
 ```

 **Modern type chart** <br/>
 This guide will be using the modern type chart.
-If you would like to create your own type chart, refer to the [Editing the type chart](/docs/generation-iv/guides/pt-type_expansion/#editing-the-type-chart) section in Yako's guide for more information.
+If you would like to create your own type chart, refer to the [Editing the type chart](pt-type_expansion.md#editing-the-type-chart) section in Yako's guide for more information.

 Below is the modern type chart provided by Yako.
-Since we will be using the Mystery Type to add the Fairy Type, we will use the Mystery Type's ID for Fairy type interactions.
+Since we will be using the Mystery Type to add the Fairy Type, we will use the Mystery Type's ID for Fairy Type interactions.

 Copy the bytes for the modern type chart and paste it ("overwite") at offset `0x30DB8` of `overlay_0011.bin` and save it back to the `game_DSPRE_contents/overlay/` folder.
 <details>